-I make galaxies in numerical simulations look like real galaxies seen in observers' eyes.
+I make galaxies in numerical simulations look like real galaxies seen through telescopes.
 Following figures show face-on and nearly edge-on image of an isolated galaxy made with RAMSES code.
 For this purpose, I make use of Monte Carlo radiative transfer code SKIRT (SKIRT homepage).

 This also can be applied to cosmological simulations.
 Below left image has been made using one of Hoseung Choi's cosmological zoom-in simulations of galaxy clusters.
 For comparison, I put the image of real galaxy cluster.

 2017, ApJ, 845, 128......ADS